Rest API and Python API Documentation

 Upon inspection of the "Requirement-vms" object, you'll notice that the method ID "20" corresponds to the "Rules" Verification Method, as per the list of verification method types obtained earlier.
 When incorporating this information into your script, ensure that you map the method ID to the respective verification method type.

-Furthermore, within the "Requirement-vms" object, there are references to two component VMs.
-These component-VM IDs represent the components attached to the Requirement Verification Methods.
-When interacting with these components programmatically, utilize these IDs in your script accordingly.
+Furthermore, within the "Requirement-vms" object, there are references to two component-vms.
+These component-vm IDs represent the Blocks attached to the Requirement Verification Methods.
+When interacting with these Blocks programmatically, utilize these IDs in your script accordingly.

 The endpoint to access the component-vms would be